snappi/snappi.github.io/_docs/services/03_specifying_dependencies.md

 # Specifying service dependencies
 Needing to specify dependencies for microservices can seem like a strange concept at first, but the ability for services to be aware of what peers they depend on is a powerful feature.
-Armed with this awareness, the Snappi CLI is able to deploy and orchestrate a service as well as all it's dependencies using a single command.
+Armed with this awareness, the Snappi CLI is able to deploy and orchestrate a service, as well as all of its dependencies, using a single command.

 To identify and leverage additional services as dependencies of your own, start with the following CLI command: